dariansweb/nodejs-express-template/README.md

-# Setting Up Your Node.js App
+# Setting Up Your Node.js App (Node.js LTS Version 22)

-Follow these steps to set up and run the Node.js app in your repository:
+This app leverages the latest features of Node.js LTS version 22, including ESM modules, the Fetch API, and enhanced performance capabilities.
+Follow these steps to set up and run the app in your repository:

 ---